-- Broker Dealer Entities.
-The broker dealer entities would undergo a solvent wind-down in an orderly, value-maximizing manner that would minimize both market disruption and creditor and counterparty losses. - Service MLEs.
-As the Operating MLEs are sold or wound down, the Service MLEs would be divested as Objects of Sale, sold with corresponding Object of Sales, or wound down if no longer needed.
+Broker Dealer Entities.
+The broker dealer entities would undergo a solvent wind-down in an orderly, value-maximizing manner that would minimize both market disruption and creditor and counterparty losses.

 The proceeds from the divestiture or wind-down of these businesses would ultimately be remitted to the Reorganization Trust.